jpsca/writeadoc/docs/content/markdown/admonitions.md

 More content.
 ///

 Optionally, you can use custom titles.
-For instance:
+For example:

 ```md
 /// admonition | Don't try this at home